SoftwareDave2/Private/readme.md

 ##### Notes:
 - This endpoint checks if a display with the provided MAC address already exists in the database.
 If it does, it returns a message indicating that the display has already been initiated.
-- If the MAC address is new, the display is created and saved in the database with a wake time set to one hour from the current time.
+- If the MAC address is new, the display is created and saved in the database with the provided width and height, and a wake time set to one hour from the current time.
-- If no MAC address is provided, the system returns an error message indicating the missing parameter.
+- If any of the required parameters are missing, the system returns an error message indicating the missing parameters.

 ---